A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 4. IB – Career Program (CP)

-Unlike IB – DP, Career Program is focussed on providing a career-related learning experience for students.
+Unlike IB-DP, the Career Program is focused on providing a career-related learning experience for students.
 While it is for the same age group as IB – DP, the CP core components give context to the DP courses and the career-related study, drawing all aspects of the framework together.

 Students develop personal qualities and professional skills, as well as intellectual habits required for lifelong learning.
 It enables students to: